 Senate Bill 714

 State Senator Josh Newman introduced Senate Bill 714 in the 2016-17 Legislative year to allocate $15 million contained in the California budget to the West Coyote Hills project.
 However, the language within the bill as it was introduced and later amended, did not reflect the many years of local work regarding West Coyote Hills and effectively requires a re-start of all planning for West Coyote Hills under the management of a state agency.
 If made into law, SB 714 would erase all of the progress made towards restoring the critical habitat, opening up access through a trail system, providing access to the City’s Robert E. Ward Nature Preserve, allowing the private property owner to fund the public benefits through the lessened development of portions west of Gilbert Street.

-To read a legal analysis of the impact of Senate Bill 714 as introduced, if enacted, please select:
+To read a legal analysis of the impact of Senate Bill 714 as introduced, if enacted, please select one of the following: